varabyte/kobweb/README.md

 `/store/products/{category}/{subcategory}/{product}`), but reality can be messy sometimes.

 > [!CAUTION]
-> Catch-all route parts MUST terminate the route.
+> Catch-all route segments MUST terminate the route.
 The following is not valid and will result in an exception being
 > thrown: `"/a/b/c/{...middle}/x/y/z"`.

 ##### Optional catch-all routes